“It’s only seven thirty,” Alex said cheerfully. “We’ve got loads of time.”

 “Don’t worry,” says Uncle.
 “I’ve got a friend.”

-I stare at them in horror, and there isn’t a shadow of a doubt that I am not going to be joining in.
+I stare at them in horror, and there isn’t a shadow of a doubt that I will not be joining in.
 So, Alex and Brady stand at the bar, purple liquid shining under the lights as Uncle looks at them expectantly.

 They both managed to chug a shot each, and we return downstairs to dance, the prospect of drinking more and vomiting not appealing to anyone.